Driving licence codes and categories explained

 • Line 7: your signature

-• Line 8: your address – this needs to be up to date, so if you move, don’t forget to update it
+• Line 8: your address – this needs to be up to date, so if you move house, don’t forget to update it

 • Line 9: the capital letters show the categories of vehicles you can drive according to European Community directives.
 The small letters show categories specific to the UK using DVLA licence codes